Anna McNicoll

 Shared facilities such as walk-in cold rooms, incubators and storage rooms require that everyone label their containers clearly; the packaging must be adequate to keep the material from leaking and smelling.
 Materials that are left abandoned in those areas without proper labeling need to be analyzed in order to identify the content.
 The cost of the analysis which might end up being quite high (e.g. over $1000) will be divided amongst supervisors using the facility. |

 The “Biology Department Emergency Poster” contains information that is useful in the event of an emergency.
 Every laboratory must have its yearly updated copy, in evidence inside the lab near the phone.
-The poster contains emergency phone numbers, a list of CPR/First Aid trained people, the location of the nearest emergency equipment such as shower, eyewash, fire extinguisher and first aid kit, the electronic address of an MSDS library as well as the electronic address of the Biology Dept. Safety Page.
-Blank copies are available in W4/14. |
+The poster contains emergency phone numbers, a list of CPR/First Aid trained people, the location of the nearest emergency equipment such as shower, eyewash, fire extinguisher and first aid kit, the electronic address of an MSDS library as well as the electronic address of the Biology Dept. Safety Page. |

 Every laboratory where controlled substances are handled or stored must have an up-to-date “Laboratory Information Card” that is posted on the main entrance of the lab indicating to emergency personnel (e.g. firefighters) the different hazards that are present inside the room.
-If the card is missing or if a new one is required, the principal investigator (or his/her delegate) must generate one through the following website: http://www.mcgill.ca/ehs. |
+If the card is missing or if a new one is required, the principal investigator (or his/her delegate) must generate one through the following website: http://www.mcgill.ca/ehs/forms |

 Eye and face protection: students, staff, faculty and visitors must wear appropriate eye and/or facial protection in all areas where: